abhay-venkatesh/abhay-venkatesh.github.io/README.md

 ## Profile
-I a software engineer who is broadly interested in restarting the project of technological innovation that ended in the 1960s.
+I am broadly interested in restarting the project of technological innovation that ended in the 1960s.

 ### Internships
 Summer 2018